erasmolpa/github_api_client_spring_boot/README.md

 * [Maven3]
 * [Docker and Docker-Compose]
 * [Helm]
+* [Lens]

 ## Prerequisites  📋

-If you want to for or improve this project, you have to have installed :
+If you want to work on this project, you will need:

 * Java 8
 * Make